udude17/minecraftserver-aci-fileshare/README.md

 Here are some instructions to get in running in an Azure Subscription with Contributor rights:

-		Step 1:  Create storage account and file shares with names noted in the template resource section
+		Step 1:  Create storage account and file shares with names noted in the template parameter section

 		Step 2:  Edit the TYPE to be either FORGE or other type